sensestage/minibee2osc/README.md

 - loglevel (-v): how much output the program should generate for debugging (default `0`)
 - help (-h): get help info

+## Documentation

 General documentation on the Sense/Stage MiniBee can be found here: https://docs.sensestage.eu/sensestage-v1/

+This software package is a replacement for pydon.
+To use it you need to reconfigure your coordinator node to use API mode 1.
+You can use [X-CTU for this](https://docs.sensestage.eu/sensestage-v1/adding-new-minibees-to-a-network-with-xctu/).